matthewjones2435/audiolaunchpad/README.md

 * [User stories](docs/user-stories.md)
 * [Wireframes](docs/wireframes.md)

-Digital Audio Launchpad is a generative music tool, aimed to produce beats and loops based upon data mined from the Twitter stream.
-The application will gather keywords to be input by the user, use these keywords to filter the Twitter stream of incomming tweets.
-Once these tweets are filter accordingly the string information will be used as the basis for the data in which the applications alogrithms will generate.
+Digital Audio Launchpad is a generative music tool, aimed to produce beats, loops, and aural drones based upon data mined from the Twitter stream.
+The application will gather keywords from the user, use these keywords to filter the Twitter stream of incomming tweets.
+Once these tweets are filtered accordingly the string information will then be used as the basis for the data in which the application's alogrithms construct its finished product.

 The generated pieces of music, will be exprotable as a midi file, so that if they are to be found interesting by the user they can then export the file and be able to use it in